MarcusWolschon/osmeditor4android/documentation/docs/help/en/Property editor.md

 ### ![Surveyed](../images/tag_menu_sourcesurvey.png) Surveyed

-Short cut for adding source=survey to the object.
-This is deprecated, the normal place to add source tags is in the corresponding field on the upload form.
+Short cut for adding a source key, if a key is present in the current row source:_key_=survey will be added, otherwise source=survey to the object.
+Such tags are in general deprecated the normal place to add source tags is in the corresponding field on the upload form.
 The action is only available on the _Details_ tab.

 ### ![Wiki](../images/tag_menu_mapfeatures.png) Map Features Wiki